Higher (equivariant) topological complexity of Milnor manifolds: Introduction and background

-Determining the precise values of these invariants is usually a challenging task.
-Over the past two decades, several mathematicians have significantly contributed to approximating these invariants with bounds.
-To be more specific, Farber \cite[Theorem 7]{FarberTC} gave a cohomological lower bound on the topological complexity, and this concept was extended to higher topological complexity by Rudyak in \cite[Proposition 3.4]{RUD2010}.
-Let $d_n:X\to X^n$ be the diagonal map and $\cl(X,n)$ denote the cup-length of elements in the kernel of the map induced in cohomology by $d_n$.
-More precisely, $\cl(X, n)$ is the largest integer $m$ for which there exist cohomology classes $u_i \in H^{\ast}(X^n; G_i)$ such that $d_n^{\ast}(u_i)=0$, and $\prod_{i=1}^{m}u_i\neq 0$ in $H^{\ast}(X^n;\otimes_{i=1}^m G_i)$, where $G_i$ are abelian groups, for $1\leq i\leq m$.
+Determining the precise values of these invariants is often a challenging task.
+Over the past two decades, several mathematicians have significantly contributed to approximate these invariants with bounds.
+To be more specific, Farber \cite[Theorem 7]{FarberTC} gave a cohomological lower bound on the topological complexity, and this concept was extended to the higher topological complexity by Rudyak in \cite[Proposition 3.4]{RUD2010}.
+Let $d_n:X\to X^n$ be the diagonal map, and let $\cl(X,n)$ denote the cup-length of elements in the kernel of the map induced in cohomology by $d_n$.
+More precisely, $\cl(X, n)$ is the largest integer $m$ for which there exist cohomology classes $u_i \in H^{\ast}(X^n; G_i)$ such that $d_n^{\ast}(u_i)=0$, and $\prod_{i=1}^{m}u_i\neq 0$ in $H^{\ast}(X^n;\otimes_{i=1}^m G_i)$, where $G_i$ are abelian groups for $1\leq i\leq m$.
 Then, \cite[Proposition 3.4]{RUD2010} shows

-For $n=2$, the bound in \eqref{eq: lb higher tc} was introduced by Farber and it is known as the \emph{zero-divisors-cup length}.
+For $n=2$, the bound in \eqref{eq: lb higher tc} was established by Farber and it is known as the \emph{zero-divisors-cup length}.
 We refer to the non-negative integer $\cl(X,n)$ as the \emph{higher zero-divisors-cup-length} of $X$.
 Let $\cl(X)$ be the cup length of a cohomology ring of $X$.
 Then the following inequality was shown in \cite[Proposition 1.5]{CLOT}.